 Getting a Georgia Driver's License

-- Two documents showing your Proof of Residence (utility bill, bank statement, rental/leasing contract, etc.)
+- Two forms of of Residence (utility bill, bank statement, rental/leasing contract, etc.)

 - Passport and I-20 form or DS-2019 form